Temporal correlation in the inverse-gamma polymer: Proof of Theorem

 \begin{lemma} Let $\mathcal{B}' \subset \barevent$ denote the event that the number of good indices is at least $\tfrac{1}{6}\theta^{-3/2}$.
 Then $\mathbb{P}(\mathcal{B}'| \barevent) \geq 1/2.$ \end{lemma} \begin{proof} Since $\barevent$ is $\mathcal{F}_\theta$-measurable, by Markov's inequality,

-Then, the expected number of bad indices (conditional on $\barevent$) is upper bounded by $\tfrac{1}{10}\cdot \tfrac{1}{3}\theta^{-3/2}$, and a further application of Markov's inequality completes the proof. \end{proof}
+Then, the expected number of bad indices (conditional on $\barevent$) is upper bounded by $\tfrac{1}{10}\cdot \tfrac{2}{3}\theta^{-3/2}$, and a further application of Markov's inequality completes the proof. \end{proof}

 Next we prove Theorem \ref{con_var} using the $\mathcal{B}'$ obtained in Lemma \ref{find_B}.
-Let us fix an $\omega'\in \mathcal{B}'$ for the remainder of this proof; projection of every configuration we shall define on to vertices outside $R_{0,r}^{\theta r^{2/3}}$ will agree with $\omega'$.
-Given this $\omega'$, the collection of good vertices is known.
-Let us fix an enumeration of a portion of the good vertices
+Let us fix an $\omega'\in \mathcal{B}'$ for the remainder of this proof; {and for any configuration $\omega$ we shall define, its projection onto the vertices outside $R_{0,r}^{\theta r^{2/3}}$ will agree with $\omega'$.} Given this $\omega'$, the collection of good indices is known.
+Let us fix an enumeration of a portion of the good indices

 where $K \geq \tfrac{1}{6}\theta^{-3/2}$.
 Now, define a sequence of $\sigma$-algebras $\mathcal{S}_0\subset \mathcal{S}_1 \subset \mathcal{S}_2 \subset \dots \subset \mathcal{S}_K$ where $\mathcal{S}_0$ is generated by the configuration $\omega'\in \mathcal{B}'$ together with the configuration on $R^{\theta r^{2/3}}_{i\theta^{3/2}r, (i+1)\theta^{3/2}r}$ for all $i\not\in J$, and for $j\geq 1$, $\mathcal{S}_j$ is the $\sigma$-algebra generated by $\mathcal{S}_{j-1}$ and the configuration inside $R^{\theta r^{2/3}}_{i_j\theta^{3/2}r, (i_j+1)\theta^{3/2}r}$.
 Note that $S_K$ is the $\sigma$-algebra of the entire weight configuration.